 VALUES FOR TIME SYSTEM AND REFERENCE FRAMES Normative

 The values in this annex represent the set of acceptable values for the time system and reference frames in the PRM.
-For details and description of these time systems, see reference [E2].
 If exchange partners wish to use different settings, the settings should be documented in the ICD.

 TIME SYSTEM